How to Register for a Transaction Privilege Tax License in Arizona

 The Transaction Privilege Tax is $12 per Arizona location.
 A business can opt to report for each location separately or have a consolidated license.

 In addition to the state fee, a business will also need to file for a sales tax permit in each city where they do business.
 This permit varies between cities but ranges between $0 and $50.
 See the full table of TPT license fees by city.

 Out-of-state online sellers must register in each state where they sell a product.

 How long does it take to get an Arizona Transaction Privilege Tax?

-Whether applying online or by mail, expect 3-5 business days to receive a TPT License.
+Whether applying online or by mail, expect 3-5 business days to receive an Arizona TPT License.

-Do you have to renew your Arizona Transaction Privilege Tax?
+Do you have to renew the Arizona Transaction Privilege Tax?

 Transaction Privilege Tax Licenses have to be renewed by January 1 each year.